skrymer/qrbuilder/README.md

 The builder is very simple to use, as the following example will shows.

-Create a qrcode with dimensions 250*250, a image overlay and some data:
+Create a QRCode with dimensions 250*250, a image overlay and some data:

 ```java
 package com.skrymer.qrbuilder;